SCCapstone/BoredBards/README.md

 ##### An Android Device
 > This can be either a physical device or, more commonly, an Android Virtual Device (accessible from Anroid Studio)
+* Visit [this](https://developers.foxit.com/developer-hub/document/create-an-emulator-for-testing-in-android-studio/) website to download an Android Virtual Device (AVD) for when a physical android phone is not available to test.

 ## Setup